trust-mfn-berlin/animals-as-objects/vault/templates.material.md

 If you need to reference another text at the end of a sentence, it looks like this: Here is a sentence, see [[templates.story]].
 Hier ist ein Satz, siehe auch [[templates.story]].

-## Further stylistic decisions
-Dates of life only in material.person, not everywhere

-For every document where you care about what's written in it, there should be a material.document

-Numbers are written as 165.000 with a dot

-Dates in the text are 12 December 1967 in EN, but 12.
-Dezember 1967 auf DE

-Full dates in footnotes are 30.07.1985

-Terminology: Zweiter Weltkrieg, Second World War

-Use Oxford comma

-Use the longer dashes with spaces around it in texts – like this.

 <!-- And this allows us to leave notes to the others that are not visible in the preview. -->